 This exclusive address perched high above popular Clifton Beach is nestled amid some of the country’s best real estate, and with good reason: the mountains are the backdrop and the Atlantic Ocean unfurls in front of the hotel.
-Owner and interior designer Jessica Lattimer transformed a once-stuffy old abode into an airy oasis, imbuing the spaces with a contemporary yet timeless feel.
-This villa tumbles its way down five floors, and is designed like a chic beach house swathed in crisp whites, soft grays, and soothing taupes.
+Owner and interior designer Jessica Latimer transformed a once-stuffy old abode into an airy oasis, imbuing the spaces with a contemporary yet timeless feel.
+This villa is designed like a chic beach house swathed in crisp whites, soft grays, and soothing taupes.

 Have you been here?
 Share a tip or a photo with fellow travelers.